 Many gardeners also try to avoid planting celery and parsnips alongside carrot crops.
 These three plants are all from the same family, meaning they are vulnerable to the same pests.
 Planting together increases the chances of a devastating infestation.

 To check the size of your carrot crop gently remove soil from the top of the root.
 When the root is the same size as a finger it can be harvested.
-However, the bigger they are the more flavor these roots have.
+However, the bigger they are the more flavor these roots have after you plant carrots.

-Harvesting is best done by hand.
-Spades and forks can bruise the roots.
+Harvesting carrots is best done by hand.
+Spades and forks can bruise the roots when you harvest carrots.
 Instead with a trowel carefully loosen the soil around the root.
-Then hand pull each carrot from the soil.
+Then hand pull each carrot as you loosen the soil.
 If the crop is difficult to remove try watering the bed.
-This softens the soil making harvesting easier.
+This softens the loose soil making harvesting easier.

 Storing Carrot Crops